zettsu-t/cppMockgen/howToUse.md

 * -filter "[A-Z]" : CppMockGen excludes free functions of which name has no upper cases; system and standard functions.
-* -filterout NotMocked : CppMockGen excludes classes of which name matches regular expression /NotMocked/
+* -filterout "NotMock(ed)?" : CppMockGen excludes classes of which name matches regular expression /NotMock(ed)?/
 * -source filename : CppMockGen does not swap free functions in `filename`.
 We have to avoid swapping definitions of tested functions and need to set this option.